raphaelquast/rt1_model/docs/JOSS/paper.md

 # Statement of need

 Radiative transfer theory is used in a variety of contexts to retrieve biophysical characteristics from radar signals.
-The `rt1_model` package was developed to study soil-moisture retrievals from incidence-angle dependent backscatter measurements in the microwave-domain, provided for example by the ASCAT scatterometer onboard the METOP satellites @FigaSaldana2002 or synthetic aperture radar (SAR) instruments such as Sentinel-1 @Torres2012, or the upcoming NISAR @Rosen2021 mission.
+The `rt1_model` package was developed to study soil-moisture retrievals from incidence-angle dependent backscatter measurements in the microwave-domain as provided by the ASCAT scatterometer onboard the METOP satellites @FigaSaldana2002 or synthetic aperture radar (SAR) instruments such as Sentinel-1 @Torres2012, or the upcoming NISAR @Rosen2021 mission.
+It represents a generalization of the widely used "water cloud model" @Attema1978 to provide an intuitive bi-static parameterization framework that can be evaluated up to first-order (e.g. double-bounce) contributions.

-To date, the RT1 modeling framework was used for soil-moisture retrieval from microwave c-band radar data @Quast2019, @Quast2023 and adapted for rice-crop monitoring with a ground based bistatic scatterometer @Yadav2022.
+The RT1 modeling framework was used to perform soil-moisture retrievals from microwave c-band radar data @Quast2019, @Quast2023, @Brocca2024 and adapted to study rice-crop monitoring with a ground based bistatic scatterometer @Yadav2022.

-The bi-static nature of the distribution functions used in the parametrization of soil- and vegetation characteristics furthermore enables potential application to bi-static measurements as provided by GNSS systems or constellations such as SAOCOM @Scipal2017 or the upcoming Sentinel-1 companion mission Harmony @ESA2022.
+The bi-static nature of the model parameterization strategy furthermore facilitates potential application to bi-static observations provided by Global Navigation Satellite Systems (GNSS) or satellite constellations such as SAOCOM @Scipal2017 or the upcoming Sentinel-1 companion mission Harmony @ESA2022.

-## Distribution functions
+## Parameterization strategy

-The package provides a set of distribution functions (Isotropic, Rayleigh, HenyeyGreenstein, ...) that can be used to describe basic volume- or surface scatternig behaviors.
-More complex scattering scenarios can then be modelled by utilizing parametric linear-combinations.

-To support possibly anisotropic scattering characteristics, all functions are furthermore implemented with respect to a generalized scattering angle @Lafortune1997:
+To allow modelling of a wide variety of scattering characteristics for the ground surface and the covering layer, the package provides a set of distribution functions (Isotropic, Rayleigh, HenyeyGreenstein, ...).
+All functions are hereby implemented with respect to a generalized scattering angle @Lafortune1997 to support modelling of anisotropic effects.

-$$\cos(\Theta_a) = a_0 \cos(\theta) \cos(\theta_s) + \sin(\theta)\sin(\theta_s) [ a_1 \cos(\phi)\cos(\phi_s) + a_2 \sin(\phi) \sin(\phi_s)]$$

-where ($\theta, \phi$) denote the incident azimuth and polar angle and $(\theta_s, \phi_s)$ the corresponding exit angles and $(a_0, a_1, a_2)$ are the generalization parameters.
+In addition, parametric linear-combinations can be used to model more complex scenarios.

-For example, a surface scattering distribution function that consists of a peak in specular direction and a second peak in incidence direction can be defined as:
+For example, to model a surface scattering behavior that consists of a peak in specular direction and a second peak in incidence direction, we can use a linear-combination of two HenyeyGreenstein functions:

-$$BRDF = w * HG(-t, a_0=-1) + (1-w) * HG(t, a_0=1) \quad \textrm{with} \quad w, t \in (0,1)$$

-and implemented via:

 ```
 from rt1_model import surface